hanaDemma/Pharmaceuticals-finance-data-Analysis-week-4/README.md

 # Pharmaceuticals Finance Data Analysis - Week 4

 **Project Overview:**
-This project aims to forecast sales across multiple stores in various cities six weeks in advance.
-The analysis will provide insights into customer purchasing behavior and the impact of promotions, store openings, and other factors on sales.
+This project focuses on forecasting sales across multiple stores in various cities six weeks in advance.
+The objective is to analyze customer purchasing behavior and evaluate the impact of factors such as promotions, store openings, and other key metrics on sales.

 ## Setup Environment
 The initial step is to set up a Python development environment, integrate version control, and configure CI/CD workflows for continuous integration and deployment.